The National Methane Hydrates R&D Program

 Gas hydrate Sea-Floor Observatory - Mississippi Canyon Block 118

 The SFO is expected to have a profound impact on our understanding of how natural gas hydrate deposits in the GOM undergo change over time and the repercussions of such changes.
 Quantification of the volume of natural gas released into the water column from hydrate deposits located on or near the sea-floor as seasonal current and temperature changes occur is one very important finding.
 Data gathered at the SFO will enhance ongoing efforts to model how hydrates form and dissociate, and will play an important role in the development of methodologies for carrying out commercial natural gas recovery and improving our ability to model climate change.
-In addition, these observed changes are expected to enhance our understanding of how hydrates affect seafloor stability, a factor critical in the placement and operation of subsea equipment, pipelines, and platforms.
+In addition, these observed changes are expected to enhance our understanding of how hydrates affect seafloor stability, a factor critical for the placement and operation of subsea equipment, pipelines, and platforms.

 - Heat flow data were collected from 15 targeted sites in the vicinity of the MC118 observatory.